sirshrek69/yield-desk-mvp/README.md

 # Yield Desk MVP

-A modern platform for tokenized fixed income products built with Next.js and deployed on Vercel, featuring **real market data integration**.
+A modern platform for tokenized fixed income products built with Next.js and deployed on Vercel, featuring **real market data integration** and **live trading charts**.

 ## Features